-Eventually he shared his experience in a helpful book called Writing White Papers: How to Capture Readers and Keep Them Engaged.
+Eventually, he shared his experience in a helpful book called Writing White Papers: How to Capture Readers and Keep Them Engaged.

 It takes a practical, step-by-step approach, assuming the reader has never written a white paper before.

-I would have loved to have this book back in 1997, when I was struggling with my very first white paper.
+I would have loved to have this book back in 1997 when I was struggling with my very first white paper.

-Back then, and for years afterward, there was a painful lack of high-quality information on how to write white papers.
-This book was the first to fill the gap.
+Back then, there was a painful lack of high-quality information on how to write white papers.

 Want to hear whenever there’s a fresh article on this site?
 Subscribe here to stay in the know on long-form content.
 From time to time, we’ll also send you word about some great new resource or training.
-And you can unsubscribe any time.
+And you can unsubscribe at any time.